 A fun, lively music show sure to send you home with a case of the disco fever!

-It’s a show that will bring you back in time to an era overflowing with disco era music, fluid dance moves, and glittery V-Neck shirts just screaming for attention.
-This show is none other than the brand new Back to the Bee Gees performance where a trio of talented performers come together to celebrate the glorious music of the Bee Gees with their own powerful voices and style.
+It’s a show that will bring you back in time to an era overflowing with disco-era music, fluid dance moves, and glittery V-Neck shirts just screaming for attention.
+This show is none other than the brand new Back to the Bee Gees performance, where three of Branson’s finest come together to celebrate the glorious music of the Bee Gees with their own powerful voices and style.

 See the full interview below!